inbravo/java-to-scala/second-milestone/common-types.md

 * Scala also has got a type **Boolean **:    `val trueBoolean: Boolean = true`

-* There is no distinction between Primitive types and Class types in Scala.
-Unlike Java, all Scala types are Classes
+* Unlike Java, There is no distinction like primitive type or class type in Scala

 * Open program `com.inbravo.lang.ValuesTest.scala` \[[ValuesTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ValuesTest.scala)\] in Eclipse and run...